Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 Web3Auth’s V1 MPC-SSS implementation.

-Privy's MPC-SSS implementation
+Privy's MPC-SSS implementation.

 KMS + MPC-SSS